- HEALTH & NUTRITION

 Each person's needs are different, so the best supplement for energy may vary depending on a person's particular nutritional deficiencies and needs.

 However, not just any CoQ10 supplement will do.
-Scientists have recognized the need for a CoQ10 supplement for decades, but they were not able to formulate the supplement in a way that allowed it to penetrate the mitochondrial membrane.
-It wasn’t until the 1990s, when our scientists in New Zealand made a breakthrough.
+With its many health benefits, scientists have recognized the need for CoQ10 in supplement a form for decades, but they were not able to formulate the supplement in a way that allowed it to penetrate the mitochondrial membrane.
+It wasn't until the 1990s, that our scientists in New Zealand made a breakthrough.

 They created MitoQ, the first CoQ10 supplement that can effectively penetrate the mitochondrial membrane.
 MitoQ consists of a shortened CoQ10 molecule that is small enough to penetrate the mitochondrial membrane and is positively charged so that the negatively charged mitochondria are drawn to it.

 MitoQ is actually absorbed into the mitochondria up to 1000 more effectively than other CoQ10 supplements, which means it can be taken at a much lower dose.
-People who take MitoQ are helping to maintain healthy cellular energy levels and are able to maintain those healthy levels over time, even as they age.
+People who take MitoQ get the help they need to support healthy cellular energy levels and are able to maintain those healthy levels over time, even as they age.
 In addition to taking an energy supplement like MitoQ, other lifestyle changes can also help provide increased energy.

 What else can I do to increase my energy level?